sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 - they don’t just transform input into output, but can affect the environment in unpredictable ways;
 - they are hard to test because we need to recreate the environment before we run each test, verify the changes in the environment made by the function, and then reset it to its original state before running other tests.

-All array methods mentioned in the previous section, except `forEach()`, imply that they don’t have side effects and that they only return a value from the callback function.
-Introducing any side effects into these methods makes the code confusing since readers don’t expect side effects.
+All array methods mentioned in the previous section, except `forEach()`, imply that they don’t have side effects and they only return a value from the callback function.
+Introducing any side effects into these methods makes the code confusing, since readers don’t expect side effects.

 The `forEach()` method doesn’t return any value, and it’s the right choice for handling side effects when we really need them: